How to Track Docker Hub Metrics

 Configuring Prometheus to Track Docker Pulls

-Now that we found an exporter we need to integrate this into our Prometheus stack.
-I've created a new docker-compose file which adds the Docker-Hub-Exporter service and connects it to Prometheus.
+Now that we have found an exporter, we need to integrate it into our Prometheus stack.
+I've created a new docker-compose file that adds the Docker-Hub-Exporter service and connects it to Prometheus.
 The Docker-Hub-Exporter uses environment variables to determine which images to track on Docker Hub.
-Change this to the images you are interested to track.
+Change this to the images you are interested in tracking.

 metrics: